ericyd/salamivg/README.md

 I developed this with Node 20 but I'd bet money it works back to like Node 14 or so.

+This library has been tested against
+* Node 20.8.0
+* Node 18.19.0
+* Node 16.20.2
+* I tried to test against Node 14 but [asdf](https://asdf-vm.com/) wouldn't install it on my M1 Mac and I didn't try to hard to fix it.
+Please open an issue if this is causing you problems.

 ### Deno / Bun?

 Please open an issue if needed, although tbh I'd expect this to work fine with any JS runtime.
 The most modern JS feature this library uses is classes with private properties.

+The one exception is the `renderSvg` function which uses `node` internal libraries such as `node:fs` and `node:path`.
+Happy to add similar functions for Deno or Bun if there's demand.

 ### ES Modules only